 Another way of putting it: evolution doesn’t care if you have back pain, just as long as you can breed … but it always makes sure that you can do at least that much.
-What are the odds that this evolutionary adaptation makes women immune to the back strain caused by pregnancy?
-Well, nil …It is easy for nature to saddle us with biomechanical features that are uncomfortable and imperfect, but at the same time we are mostly well-protected from biomechanical features that are routinely crippling.
+It is easy for nature to saddle us with biomechanical features that are uncomfortable and imperfect, but at the same time we are mostly well-protected from biomechanical features that are routinely crippling.

 Thus biomechanical factors are usually much less important than is generally supposed.

 Structuralists aren’t all wrong or always wrong, of course.
 Some biomechanical bogeymen truly are scary, and there are times for a structural diagnoses and structural solutions.
 Some problems are clearly more “mechanical” in nature than others.
 The menisci in the knee — weird little mobile wedges of cartilage — are a great example of a tricky evolutionary compromise: they do great things for us, but also fail quite a bit.